abergenw/next-page-layout/README.md

 Sometimes we might want to do some data fetching on the client.
 Despite the obvious drawbacks, client-side data fetching has the following benefits:

 - Authentication info might only be available on the client, preventing the server from pre-fetching data (e.g. SSO and/or external auth)
-- The default UX when navigating between NextJs pages can become "unresponsive" - to give a feeling of instant navigation, it might be better to instantly render a loading indicator in the UI where content is being updated (preserving the layout).
+- The default UX when navigating between Nextjs pages can become "unresponsive" - to give a feeling of instant navigation, it might be better to instantly render a loading indicator in the UI where content is being updated (preserving the layout).

 **next-page-layout** supports client-side data fetching with **useInitialProps**.
 Here's an example of `Layout` and `ChildLayout` used in our previous example but this time with client-side data fetching.
 In this example we use [SWR](https://swr.vercel.app/) to fetch data, but any solution with a similar API works well (e.g. [Apollo GraphQL and useQuery](https://www.apollographql.com/docs/react/data/queries/)).